tomokikita/Source-Data-for-KLP-6-is-a-kinesin-superfamily-protein-resistant-to-ADP-inhibition-/README.md

-# Source Data for "KLP-6 is a kinesin superfamily protein resistant to ADP inhibition"
+# Source Data for the research paper "KLP-6 is a kinesin superfamily protein resistant to ADP inhibition"

 This repository contains the initial coordinates, simulation input files, and representative coordinate files from the final simulation outputs.